3 males seriously wounded after shooting in northwest Toronto | CBC News

 Three males were seriously wounded early Sunday after a shooter opened fire on a vehicle in northwest Toronto, police say.

-The shooting occurred on Tretheway Drive, near Jane Street and Lawrence Avenue West.
-Police were called to the area shortly after 4 a.m.
+The shooting occurred on Trethewey Drive, near Jane Street and Lawrence Avenue West.
+Police were called to the area shortly after 4 a.m. after receiving reports of several gunshots.

+When officers arrived on the scene, they found the three males, all suffering from gunshot wounds, and a vehicle with shattered windows.
+Shell casings were found nearby.

 Stray bullets also hit a nearby residential building, according to Const.
 David Hopkinson, spokesperson for the Toronto Police Service.